-Time is talking about the schedule, cost about budget and scope about quality of deliverables.
-Quality of scope is also a crucial part of project.
+Time is talking about the schedule, cost about budget and scope about the quality of deliverables.
+Quality of scope is also a crucial part of the project.

-All the stakeholders must understand the application of Project Management rules to get optimism results.
+All the stakeholders must understand the application of Project Management rules to get optimal results.

 Practical Example to Understand Triple Constraints

 Same way if you want to complete it in a shorter time (Crashing) then you need to increase the cost that is called acceleration cost.
-In this way you need to give overtime to get labor in long shifts.
+In this way, you need to give overtime to get labour in long shifts.

 If you could fix the cost & time and keep scope (No Gold Plating or Creep) then you will get a good quality deliverable.

-A better understanding for quality is if you get a labor on cheaper rates to reduce the cost then you ultimately will get a poor-quality deliverable.
+A better understanding of quality is if you get labor on cheaper rates to reduce the cost then you ultimately will get a poor-quality deliverable.

-As a Project manager it is your duty to keep balance of all the components of triple constraints to avoid any hiccup to the final completion of the project.
+As a Project manager, it is your duty to keep a balance of all the components of triple constraints to avoid any hiccup to the final completion of the project.

 One Small Request: